What Does it Take to Be a Transit and Railroad Police Officer?

 - Enforce traffic laws regarding the transit system and reprimand individuals who violate them.

 - Monitor transit areas and conduct security checks to protect railroad properties, patrons, and employees.

 - Examine credentials of unauthorized persons attempting to enter secured areas.

 - Apprehend or remove trespassers or thieves from railroad property or coordinate with law enforcement agencies in apprehensions and removals.

 - Seal empty boxcars by twisting nails in door hasps, using nail twisters.

 - Prepare reports documenting investigation activities and results.

 What a Transit & Railroad Police Officer Should Know

-Below is a list of the skills most Transit and Railroad Police say are important on the job.
+These are the skills Transit and Railroad Police say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.